 Shared Living Services

 Home Share services are provided by contracted caregivers, called Home Share Providers.
 They share living space and domestic responsibilities with the adult, and provide whatever level of support is appropriate to the person's needs.
 This may include recreational support, community participation, life and home skill development and personal care and development.
-Shared Living homes are not licensed.
+Shared Living homes are usually not licensed, but exceptions may apply in specific cases.

 In general, home share providers are responsible for providing nutritious meals, transportation to appointments and recreational activities, ensuring access to community activities, and supervision based on the needs of the individual they are supporting.
 Home Share Providers are also required to maintain records and documentation regarding the services and supports being provided.
 Integra's home share coordinators work closely with home share providers and the person they support to ensure they have access to the resources they need to provide the best support possible, as well as understand the expectations of the agency.